arnarg/nixidy/docs/user_guide/getting_started.md

 Running `nixidy switch .#dev` will create the `./manifests/dev` relative to the current working directory and sync the newly generated manifests into it.

+!!! info
+    While nixidy is primary a tool for doing GitOps using Argo CD it also has support for [directly applying manifests](./direct_apply.md) to a Kubernetes cluster.

 ## Bootstrapping Cluster

 After creating a git repository that is specified in `nixidy.target.repository` and pushing the generated manifests (e.g. by running `nixidy switch .#dev`) to the branch specified in `nixidy.target.branch`, your cluster can be bootstrapped.